FIND OUT HOW MUCH YOU CAN

 GEICO: Best Overall

 GEICO earned a 9.1 out of 10.0 rating in our extensive provider review.
-This insurance company received a 9.5 for industry reputation along with a 9.0 for customer experience, cost and car insurance coverage.
+This insurance company received a 9.8 for industry reputation along with a 9.0 for customer experience, 9.4 for cost, and 8.5 for car insurance coverage.

 Progressive: Best for High-Risk Drivers

-Progressive also received stellar ratings, with an overall score of 8.9 out of 10.0.
-The provider received a 9.5 for its excellent industry reputation along with a 9.0 score for coverage and an 8.5 for cost and customer service.
+Progressive also received stellar ratings, with an overall score of 9.1 out of 10.0.
+The provider received a 9.1 for its excellent industry reputation along with a 9.0 score for coverage, a 9.3 for cost, and an 8.9 for customer experience.

 FAQ: Auto Insurance for Non-U.S. Residents